← All beaches & hotels

 Moderate Risk

 Note: "High risk" means elevated leptospirosis and flash flood risk compared to ocean.
-No Hawaii river is classified as safe for swimming by the DOH.
+No Hawaii river is approved for recreational swimming by the DOH.

 Agricultural Runoff & Bacteria